Click the thumbnail photos to enhance!

 Scott and Jeanette Johnson discuss it at Underwater Kwajalein with many pictures, they think these species to be distinct.

-I follow IPN and post it as Goniobranchus setoensis (Baba, 1938) [Glossodoris].
+I followed IPN and posted it as Goniobranchus setoensis (Baba, 1938) [Glossodoris].

 Rebecca Fay Johnson & Terrence M. Gosliner.
 2012.